Trust your gut feeling you might be on the right road

 Self-doubt puts the breaks on, preventing you from moving forward and seizing new opportunities.
 Self-doubt creates a worrying and persuasive voice which won’t seem to go away.
 It is this voice which makes everything harder than it needs to be.

-How can you overcome self-doubt so you can move forward?
+How can you keep removing self-doubt so you can move forward?

 - Stop procrastination and become action orientation